pramsey/pgsql-http/README.md

 ## Why This is a Bad Idea

 - "What happens if the web page takes a long time to return?"
 Your SQL call will just wait there until it does.
 Make sure your web service fails fast.
+Or (dangerous in a different way) run your query within [pg_background](https://github.com/vibhorkum/pg_background).
 - "What if the web page returns junk?"
 Your SQL call will have to test for junk before doing anything with the payload.
 - "What if the web page never returns?"
 Set a short timeout, or send a cancel to the request, or just wait forever.
 - "What if a user queries a page they shouldn't?"
 Restrict function access, or just don't install a footgun like this extension where users can access it.